amazingmaze/AI-WumpusWorld/README.md

 ## Solution
+(NOTE: THIS IS IN NO WAY AN OPTIMIZED VERSION.
+YOU CAN MOST CERTAINLY REDUCE THE NUMBER OF ITERATIONS, AS WELL AS CHANGE THE ACTION SELECTION TO A E-GREEDY OR SIMILAR METHOD.
+CURRENTLY IT WILL EXPLORE 20% OF THE TIME.)
 This solution could be done in several ways.
 In this solution, machine learning is used.
 Specifically reinforcement learning and the Q-learning algorithm.
 Some notes about the Q-learning implementation in this solution: